 About 99% of indomethacin is bound to protein in plasma over the expected range of therapeutic plasma concentrations.
 Indomethacin has been found to cross the blood-brain barrier and the placenta.

-Indomethacin extended-release capsules, USP have been found effective in active stages of the following:
+Indomethacin extended-release capsules have been found effective in active stages of the following:

 Indomethacin extended-release capsules, USP are not recommended for the treatment of acute gouty arthritis.

 Indomethacin may enable the reduction of steroid dosage in patients receiving steroids for the more severe forms of rheumatoid arthritis.
 In such instances the steroid dosage should be reduced slowly and the patients followed very closely for any possible adverse effects.

 The use of indomethacin in conjunction with aspirin or other salicylates is not recommended.
 Controlled clinical studies have shown that the combined use of indomethacin and aspirin does not produce any greater therapeutic effect than the use of indomethacin alone.
 Furthermore, in one of these clinical studies, the incidence of gastrointestinal side effects was significantly increased with combined therapy.
 (See PRECAUTIONS,Drug Interactions).

 Indomethacin extended-release capsules are contraindicated in patients with known hypersensitivity to indomethacin.

 Indomethacin extended-release capsules should not be given to patients who have experienced asthma, urticaria, or allergic-type reactions after taking aspirin or other NSAIDs.
 Severe, rarely fatal, anaphylactic-like reactions to NSAIDs have been reported in such patients (see WARNINGS: Anaphylactoid Reactions, and Precautions: Preexisting Asthma).